acquia/cli/README.md

 ## Support

-Please refer to our [Support Users Guide](https://docs.acquia.com/support/guide/) for more information on product and services we officially support.
+Please refer to our [Support Users Guide](https://docs.acquia.com/support/guide/) for more information on products and services we officially support.